• Menu

 Aerial view of Platoro, CO.
 Photo by: Jeffrey Beall

 The unincorporated community was a forming mining camp.
 There was a mini mining boom in the area that started in the late 1880s.
-During this period, Platoro Post Office operated from 1888 to 1919.
+During this period, the Platoro Post Office operated from 1888 to 1919.

 After the post office closed and almost all of the residents moved out, Platoro became a ghost town.
 It was revived into a small resort town centered around Platoro Reservoir.
 Platoro got its name from the Spanish language, “plata” and “oro” which meant “silver and gold”.